ArduPilot/ardupilot_wiki/common/source/docs/common-servo.rst

 The traditional way to control a servo only works as part of a mission (i.e. AUTO mode).
 Follow these instructions:

--  Connect your APM or Pixhawk to the mission planner
+-  Connect to your flight controller from the ground station
--  On the Config/Tuning > Full Parameter List page, ensure that the RCXX_FUNCTION is set to zero for the servo (i.e.
+-  On the Config/Tuning > Full Parameter List page, ensure that the SERVOx_FUNCTION (or RCx_FUNCTION) is set to zero for the servo (i.e. :ref:`SERVO10_FUNCTION <SERVO10_FUNCTION>` = 0 if the servo is connected a Pixhawks AUX OUT1).
-   RC\ **10**\ \_FUNCTION if the servo is connected to A10 on the left side of the APM, RC9_FUNCTION is the servo is connected to the Pixhawk's AUX OUT 1).
 -  Press the Write Params button

    .. image:: ../../../images/MissionPlanner_ServoSetup.jpg